ckilpatrick23/udacity_sql_ck/README.md

 ## About

 (2023) This project comes from Udacity's Business Analytics Nanodegree program.
 The purpose of the courses in this track is to obtain foundational skills in using Excel, SQL, and Tableau.
-In this project, Udacity provided us students with a sample dataset of an online music store named Chinook located in Canda.
+In this project, Udacity provided us students with a sample database of an online music store named Chinook located in Canda, with data from 2009-2013.
 Instructions included creating tables to solve our own questions about the database using at least 2 different tables with `JOIN` , and aggregation functions (`SUM`, `COUNT`, `AVG`, etc.).

 ## Getting Started